FarisR99/Anime4K-Encoder/README.md

 NVENC support has been re-added as Ampere NVENC is pretty good in my experience with an RTX 3090.
 I would not recommend using this on 10-series cards or older.
+<br/><b>Note</b>: Whilst H264 NVENC will use level 5.1, running mpv/ffmpeg
+using HEVC NVENC throws an error if a level is specified, and therefore the default is used.
+On my system and I'd assume most systems, this is 6.2.

 Requirements: